Psychology Post-Doctoral Residency Program

 ASSESSMENT/NEUROPSYCHOLOGICAL ASSESSMENT-ORIENTED RESIDENCY:

 This position emphasizes advanced training in comprehensive psychological and neuropsychological evaluation services of various pediatric populations, focusing on youth with complex special health needs.
 Most evaluation/neuropsychological assessments of youth with complex medical and/or developmental needs (e.g., traumatic brain injury, seizure disorders, spina bifida, craniofacial disorders) will occur in outpatient contexts; some inpatient evaluative work may also occur (e.g., evaluation of patients hospitalized for seizure evaluations, pre-surgical evaluations for children undergoing brain resections).
 Evaluations will occur as part of interdisciplinary/multidisciplinary teams as well as independently/psychology only-evaluations.
-The successful candidate may also negotiate to have a portion of his/her time devoted to outpatient treatment of youth with a variety of emotional/behavioral conditions.
+This position also includes consultation and brief intervention in a multidisciplinary clinic treating survivors of pediatric cancer and their families.
 Opportunities for inpatient consultation also exist.

 NEURODEVELOPMENT / AUTISM SPECTRUM DISORDER RESIDENCY: